2023 Hobart International

 The 2023 Hobart International was a women's tennis tournament played on outdoor hard courts.
 It was the 28th edition of the Hobart International and part of the WTA 250 tournaments of the 2023 WTA Tour.
 It took place at the Hobart International Tennis Centre in Hobart, Australia from 9 to 14 January 2023.
 This was the first event since 2020, after a two-year absence following the 2021 and 2022 editions had been cancelled due to the COVID-19 pandemic.
+Unseeded Lauren Davis, who qualified for the main draw, won the singles title.